Even if you’re not a technology geek like I am, you’ve probably heard of Logitech before.

 I still think the Circle 2 is a better buy if you can afford to pay an extra $40-60.
 If you want something that’s wireless and maybe less taxing on your wallet, the XT might be your best bet.

-Check out my full review on the Blink and Blink XT cameras.
+Check out my full review on Blink XT camera.

 Honeywell Lyric C2